deweydbb/Shooter/README.txt

 Blueprint Changes:
 	Worked more on projectiles, made a magazine class and mapped it to the widget progress bar so the player can see the number of bullets left

+11/26/17 THANKSGIVING BREAK
+Blueprint/C++ Changes:
+	Added bool to control what state the player can fire in.
+The bool is set in the character blueprint.
+	The player cannot shoot while: sprinting, jumping, climbing a ladder, or while in a menu.